Good Practice When Working with Interpreters (Source: Reset)

 - new, higher levels of physical or mental strain

 - Having set visiting times.
 Set a weekly visiting time and duration each week and trying to stick with that schedule.
 Flexibility will be required sometimes, but diverting from the set schedule should be kept to a minimum.

 - Not being ‘on call’.
 You may decide that volunteers should not give out their own home phone number.

 - Using your group support network – perhaps set up regular peer-to-peer support sessions, where you check in as a group.

 - Remember that your ability to support is limited.
 You are not expected to “solve” all their problems.
 You can only provide key information, support them to access appropriate services, and to show warmth and kindness as they navigate their new life.

-The Personal Integration Plan (PIP) is a practical tool that helps to structure your work towards integration.
+Reset have produced guidance and practical tools to help structure your work towards integration.
 It helps family members to consider their short and long-term goals, and to plan how you will work together to achieve these goals.

 Within the first six weeks, you will need to support the family with the following tasks (this is in no particular order):

 You should also set time to have the following conversations with the family: